X

 Light Sensitivity

-It is normal to experience some sensitivity to light following Laser Eye Surgery.
-In most cases, this will noticeably improve within the first 12-24 hours after your procedure.
-During this time, we recommend that you avoid bright, harsh lighting, and wear sunglasses with 100% UV protection when out and about – particularly on brighter days.
+It is also normal to experience increased sensitivity to light following your treatment.
+This tends to be most noticeable in the first 24-48 hours, after which, the issue should start to resolve.
+During this time, you should avoid bright, harsh lighting and wear high-quality sunglasses when going outdoors – particularly on bright days.

 Fluctuating Vision

-It is also common to experience some extent of blurred vision immediately after the procedure.
-This will continually improve as the swelling settles and your vision stabilises.
-However, it is not uncommon for your vision to continue to fluctuate over the first few weeks of your recovery – this is a completely normal part of the healing process and is usually nothing to worry about.
+As your eyes swell and begin to recover from your treatment, it is common to experience some fluctuations in your vision.
+As the swelling in your eyes behind to subside, your vision will also begin to stabilise.
+It is not uncommon for these effects to persist over the first few weeks of your recovery.
+This is a completely normal part of the eyes’ healing process and is generally nothing to worry about.

 Halos and Starbursts